SimBil91/pyTenvis/README.md

 # pyTenvis
 Python library for JPT3815 HD

 This library implements full motor, video and 1 way audio control.
+It also tracks your face and move the camera to keep it in its center.

-I did not figure out yet how to send audio to the camera.
+I did not figure out yet how to send audio to the camera in order to e.g. respond to a question.
+So feel free to contribute!